|Integrated Curriculum||Hands-on experience||Learning Support|

 IS THIS COURSE A SMOOTH, WELL-OILED MACHINE?

 Not exactly.
-We are mounting the course for the third time this year, which means that you should be grateful to the guinea pigs who participated in int the first two years, but you will still be part of an educational experiment, since we will be trying to improve the course on the basis of their suggestions and our observations.
-As an example, we had course lectures five days a week for the first two years, and this year we're going to try something different on Wedensdays, because your predecessors suggested the idea to us.
-On the plus side, this means that the faculty and teaching fellows will are especially excited about the course and you will have a level of contact with them that is often rare for freshmen.
-On the minus side, despite last year’s experience and this year's advance planning, we will undoubtedly have minor crises and have to make mid-course adjustments.
+This course is still fairly new, and we will be teaching it for the fifth time this year, which means that you should be grateful to the guinea pigs who participated in the first four years, but you will still be part of an educational experiment, since we will be trying to improve the course on the basis of their suggestions and our observations.
+On the plus side, this means that the faculty and teaching fellows are especially excited about the course, and you will have a level of contact with them that is often rare for freshmen.
+On the minus side, despite the past years' experience and this year's advance planning, we will undoubtedly have minor crises and have to make mid-course adjustments.

 Both during this year and in changes we make for coming years, we hope you will work with us to give us honest feedback, make suggestions, and brainstorm about how to teach science effectively.
 Our long term ambition is to export the idea of teaching science as an integrated subject more broadly and you can help us achieve that goal.